18-year-old wins seat on Kāpiti Coast District Council

 "We were just hanging out around my phone waiting or any texts or calls to come through.

-"I heard nothing for hours and was calling council to try and get some answers about when the results would be out but heard nothing, so we decided to go for a long walk along the beach."
+"I heard nothing for hours and was calling the council to try and get some answers about when the results would be out but heard nothing, so we decided to go for a long walk along the beach."

-By the time they came back, there were still no results so the they decided to go the Paekākāriki Barn Dance.
+By the time the group came back, there were still no results so they decided to go the Paekākāriki Barn Dance.

 It was there Sophie found out she had won the role.